Bombing of Kassel in World War II

 The Kassel World War II bombings were a set of Allied strategic bombing attacks which took place from February 1942 to March 1945.
 In a single deadliest raid on 22–23 October 1943, 150,000 inhabitants were bombed-out, at least 6,000 people died, the vast majority of the city center was destroyed, and the fire of the most severe air raid burned for seven days.
-The US First Army captured Kassel on 3 April 1945, where only 50,000 inhabitants remained, versus 236,000 in 1939.
+When the US First Army captured Kassel on 3 April 1945, only 50,000 inhabitants remained of its 1939 population of 236,000.

 Targets

 As well as being the capital of the provinces of Hesse-Nassau and Kurhessen, Kassel had some important targets: